July 2013 Newsletter

 Ways to Increase Traffic to Your Holiday Cottage Website

 In the first of our two blogs for July, we published four top tips to help you increase traffic to your own holiday cottage website.
-The suggestions are free or very cheap to apply, as well as being simple to do.
+The suggestions are free or very cheap to apply, and they are simple to do.

 Visit the My Holiday Marketing blog to read: Ways to Increase Traffic to Your Holiday Cottage Website.